 - planning marketing programs,

-A good user experiences also features pleasing visual elements, lots of white space, and easily accessible content.
+Good user experiences also feature pleasing visual elements, lots of white space, and easily accessible content.

 Product life cycle